(I thought I would try to come up with a catchier headline for this article, but I think the message is pretty clear.)

 Plagiarism is Rude

-Someone put a lot of time and effort into crafting the right words for that product, that website, or that article.
+Someone put a lot of time and effort into crafting the right words for their product, that website, or that article.
 They poured their blood, sweat, and tears into analyzing that data.
 They worked all night on that awesome infographic.
 It is just plain rude to sneak in and snatch it for yourself.

 Plagiarism is Lazy